6. pyxc: JIT and Optimization

 Evaluated to 0.841471

-Notice that the IR returns sin(1) as a constant (0x3FEAED548F090CEE — the hex encoding of ≈ 0.841471) rather than computing it at runtime.
-InstCombinePass recognized sin as a standard math function and folded the result at compile time.
-The call instruction is still present though — InstCombinePass folded the return value but couldn't remove the call itself because our declare doesn't tell LLVM that sin has no side effects.
+Notice that the IR returns sin(1) as a constant (0x3FEAED548F090CEE — the hex encoding of ≈ 0.841471) rather than using the call result.
+InstCombinePass folded the value, but the call itself is still kept because our declare does not mark sin as side-effect-free (readnone/readonly).
+So this IR is conservative: it preserves the call, but the returned value is constant-folded.
 This is the same limitation noted in Known Limitations.

 The Pythagorean identity